 - On the Make Deposit Payments for Team page; select Current Term from the drop-down menu;

 - Follow the prompts through payment, PRINT THE CONFIRMATION PAGE and retain for your records.

 - FAX or email a copy of your confirmation page along with your acceptance letter to:

-A $100.00 Late Fee occurs when students do not pay all of their tuition and fees and or remove all holds (financial and medical obligations) from their accounts.
+A Late Fee occurs when students do not pay all of their tuition and fees and or remove all holds (financial and medical obligations) from their accounts.
 Students entering the Fall semester must satisfy all of their obligations (pay all tuition and fees and clear Student Health Services) no later than August 29.
-A $100.00 Late Fee is charged to students after that date.
+The late registration fee is not assessed to new students.